FLC-Technologies/jde-technical/README.md

 > • Decisions you made during cleaning

 ## **Setup**

+Either:

+1. Clone this repository (https://github.com/FLC-Technologies/jde-technical.git) as your stater repository

+2. Create a new private repository from this starter repository, complete the assignment there, and share access with us for review.

+3. Please make sure to share your GitHub repository link with us via email.

+4. NB: PLEASE DO NOT push your work back to the starter repository.

+Or:

 1. Clone or fork this repository provided.
 2. Create a new branch: